hovancik/little_expense_manager/README.md

 - [x] user can manage buckets for accounts
 - [x] user can see spent-this-month stats in dashboard
 - [x] user can see buckets' spent-this-month stats in dashboard
-- [x] user can see who-should-pay-next in dashboard for shared accounts
+- [x] user can see who-should-pay-next in dashboard for shared accounts (and how much they need to pay for others)
-- [x] user can see list of expenses for current month
+- [x] user can see list of expenses for current/any month
-- [x] user can see list of expenses for any time range
+- [] user can see list of expenses for any time range
 - [x] user can edit and remove expenses
 - [x] user can see account's stats and graphs